⚠️ AUG 27, 2023 – IMPORTANT UPDATE ON THE FIRES IN MAUI!

 You will need to ensure you either have a valid ESTA or visa for entry.

-The most important rule of planning a trip to Hawaii is this: always book non-stop flights for arrival, if possible.
+The most important rule of planning a trip to Hawaii is this: always book direct flights, if possible.

-The next priority and the trick to finding the best flights to Maui is flexibility.
-The less restrictions you have on the date of arrival and departure, the easier it is to find affordable direct flights.
+Flexibility is the next priority and is the trick to finding the best flights to Maui.
+The fewer restrictions you have on the date of arrival and departure, the easier it is to find affordable direct flights.

 Bearing all this in mind, the best tool available for booking airfare is SkyScanner.
-This allows flexible searches which makes it easy to find the best, cheapest dates to fly.
-You can search for the cheapest flights from home to Maui by date, month, or even by year!
+This allows flexible searches, which makes it easy to find the best, cheapest dates to fly.
+You can search for the cheapest flights from home to Maui by date, month, or even year!

 Once you have your flights to and from Maui booked, you should look to book inter-island travel if you plan on doing any island hopping.

-Molokai, also known as “The Friendly Isle” and more grimly as “The Leper Colony”, is a beautiful sister island that can be seen from much of Maui.
-The only way to get to and from Molokai from Maui is with a 20-minute scenic flight serviced by Mokulele Airlines.
+Molokai, also known as “The Friendly Isle” and more grimly as “The Leper Colony”, is a beautiful sister island that can be seen in the distance from many places on Maui.
+The only way to get to Molokai from Maui is with a 20-minute scenic flight serviced by Mokulele Airlines.

 If you plan on doing any island hopping during your visit, booking your flights or ferries should be the first thing you do after arranging transport to and from Maui.